olliephillips/mobilize/README.md

 ####Going Further
-4. Use the "unfriendly" class to remove elements that just don't work when viewed on mobile.
+4. Use the "unmobilize" class to remove elements that just don't work when viewed on mobile.
 Add the class to the element
-5. Use the "friendly" class to enable mobile only elements.
+5. Use the "mobilize" class to enable mobile only elements.
 Add the class to the elements
 6. Add additional directives to enhance aesthetics

 ####Going Further Still